 Even though mental disorders are one of the most pervasive problems for public health in the developed countries, our knowledge concerning these disorders is often comparable to a peek through the keyhole: Small sample sizes and sparsely validated, widely differing experimental tasks lead to results that are not replicable.
 Many of the reasons contributing to this lack of reproducibility could be effectively addressed by facilitating the widespread use of open and well-maintained software running on different yet commonly available platforms.

 Within the Open Science Fellows Program, we will implement tasks that tap into key facets of human cognition, which have been demonstrated to be altered across disorders.
 To facilitate the widespread use in future research, the paradigms will be implemented using Haxe, a programming language intended for building cross-platform tools that can be directly exported to native apps for every major platform including Android and web-based HTML5.
 Ease of access has been a major limiting factor in collecting sufficient data required to describe individual behavior in detail.
-Furthermore, large-scale online testing enables tests for the dimensionality of mental disorders, which could be employed to identify individuals at risk or at an early stage of the disorder in the future.
+Furthermore, large-scale online testing enables dimensional approaches, which could be used to identify individuals at risk or at an early stage of the disorder in the future.
 To extend the functionality of the software, a web interface will be implemented which provides an easily accessible summary of the individual results of the user relative to other individuals in the database or, alternatively, a comprehensive summary for researchers, who are using the task.

 All applications built including the source code and documentation on the paradigm will be made publicly available by release under an open-source license (you can find the GitHub repository here).